seal-research/secvul-llm-study/README.md

 # Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities

+This is the artifact for the paper titled "Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities" (ICST 2025).

 # Installation

 Use `setup_conda.sh` to install miniconda if not installed yet